Faculty of PhilosophyGerman-French Master's Degree in History (Heidelberg and Paris)

 The main focus of the MA programme is to pursue an individual research project.
 Students will be supported by a supervisor in Heidelberg and one in Paris.
 The degree programme is interdisciplinary and integrates all periods and regional prioritisations.

 - Degree consists of fully valid double diploma and certificate of excellence from the Franco-German University (FGU)

 - Mandatory internship in the context of the dissemination and practise module

 - Opportunity to take courses at other renowned institutions of higher education in Paris (École normale supérieure, École des Chartes, etc.)

-- Mobility assistance granted by the FGU totalling EUR 270 per month for the period spent abroad as well as financial support for language courses and trips to archives.
+- Mobility assistance granted by the FGU totalling EUR 300 per month for the period spent abroad as well as financial support for language courses.

 - Opportunity to apply for admission to the integrated doctoral programme following graduation from the MA programme.